Emeline S. Burlingame: Dover, New Hampshire

+Lewiston, Maine

 Mr. Burlingame died in 1890.
-On July 5, 1892, she married Oren Burbank Cheney (1816–1903), resident of Bates College, and went to live in Lewiston, Maine.
+On July 5, 1892, she married Oren Burbank Cheney, resident of Bates College, and went to live in Lewiston, Maine.
 For many years, their interests had been identical in Christian and reformatory work.
 Both had lived very strenuous lives in devotion to such work.
 Both were “weary in the march of life” and the clasping of hands steadied and strengthened both.
 In Lewiston, Burlingame worked with the young women, leading them to formulate a self-governing platform of principles and rules.
 These “Principles" were printed and re-printed through the years and given to each woman student as she entered the college.

 At the National Council of Women's session at Washington, D.C., 1894, she was elected recording secretary, and in the following fall went to Atlanta, Georgia, to speak at a meeting of the Council in connection with the Exposition.
 In 1894, she resigned her position as editor of the Missionary Helper, to take effect at the end of that year.
-Serving for ten years as President of the National Free Baptist W.M.S., Burlingame became convinced that women as a disfranchised class were powerless to carry on efficient mission and reform work.
+Serving for ten years as President of the National Free Baptist WMS, Burlingame became convinced that women as a disfranchised class were powerless to carry on efficient mission and reform work.
 She, therefore, printed a leaflet entitled, “An Appeal to Women’s Missionary Societies Urging Church Women to Support Woman Suffrage as a Step Toward More Efficient Missionary Work.”
 The National American Woman Suffrage Association printed and distributed several thousand of these leaflets among missionary societies in the churches.

 Personal life

 She married Luther Rawson Burlingame on November 24, 1859.
-Five children were born to them, two surviving to adult life, Luther Day of Providence, Rhode Island, and Minnie Thomas of Arizona; the other children were Frank Luther Burlingame (1861-1863), Emma Angell Burlingame (1863-1882), and Howard Lincoln Burlingame (1870-1874).
+Five children were born to them, two surviving to adult life, Luther Day of Providence, Rhode Island, and Minnie Thomas of Arizona.

 She married Rev. Oren Burbank Cheney, on July 5, 1892.
 In 1898, Dr. and Mrs. Cheney completed the Chautauqua Reading Course and graduated at the Chautauqua Assembly, at Ocean Park, Maine.
 After the death of Dr. Cheney in 1903, Burlingame Cheney made her home with her daughter.
 On her 70th birthday she expressed her feelings in a poem,— "I’m Seventy Years Old Today!"
 That year, while living in Hollywood, California, she wrote her husband's biography.
 At age 85, she occasionally appeared at a missionary or temperance function.

 In 1918, she returned to Providence to make her home with her son.
 Emeline S. Burlingame died February 25, 1923, in Providence, and was buried at the city's Swan Point Cemetery.